back

 He immediately started to build a temple, which he dedicated to Zeus Bottius, and he erected imposing walls, designed by the architect Xenaeus.
 [201] He set up a bronze statue of the slaughtered girl as Tyche [Fortune] in the city above the river, and immediately made a sacrifice to Tyche.
 Then he went away and razed the city of Antigonia down to the ground; he took away the materials by river, and set up a statue of Tyche of Antigonia, with the horn of Amaltheia in front of it.
 There he set up a shrine with four pillars, and placed Tyche above it, and he built a tall altar in front of it; after the death of Seleucus, Demetrius the son of Antigonus Poliorcetes took away the statue of Tyche [and set it up] in the city of Rhosus in Cilicia, which had been founded by Cilix the son of Agenor.

 After destroying Antigonia, Seleucus forced the Athenians who lived there to move to Antioch the great.
 Antigonus and his son Demetrius had allowed the Athenians to settle in Antigonia along with some Macedonians, 5,300 men in all.
-Seleucus set up an imposing statue of Athene at Antioch, on account of the Athenians, who worshipped Athene.
+Seleucus set up an imposing statue of Athena at Antioch, on account of the Athenians, who worshipped Athena.
 Seleucus also brought down from the citadel the Cretans, whom Casus the son of Inachus had allowed to dwell up there; the Cretans came down to live in Antioch along with some Cypriots, because king Casus had married Amyce, also known as Citia, [202] the daughter of Sasalaminus the king of the Cypriots, and some Cypriots had come with her and settled in the acropolis.
 When Amyce died, she was buried about 100 stades away from the city, and therefore that place was called Amyce.
 Seleucus also urged the Argive inhabitants of Iopolis to move away from there, and made them live in Antioch, as priests and noble citizens.

 Seleucus set up a stone image of the eagle in front of the city.
 He ordered that the months in Syria should be named after the Macedonian fashion, because he found that giants had once lived in the country.
 About two miles from Antioch, there is a place which contains the bodies of men turned into stone through the anger of god; these are even now called giants.
 And a giant called Pagras who lived in the same place was struck down by lightning, so that it is clear that the inhabitants of Syrian Antioch live in a land of giants.